stayboogy/stayboogy_AOSimPle_Pixel-5_Redfin/README.md

-# Redfin - Google Pixel 5 - AOSP 14
+# AOSimPle for Google Pixel 5

 # AOSimPle by stayboogy